 Liu et al[50] analysed age- and sex-matched serum samples from 10 control subjects and 10 patients with LCPD.
 They reported a higher presence of proteins and factors linked to complement and coagulation cascade.
-A higher activity of these factors may contribute to LCPD etiology.
+Increased activity of these factors may contribute to LCPD aetiology.
 In 2014 Srzentić et al[51] studied the association of frequencies of genetic variants of immune response genes with LCPD.
-They found significantly over-represented heterozygous subjects with an IL-6 polymorphism (G-174C/G-597A) in the LCPD group.
-In 2015 another studied reported a significantly increased IL-6 protein level in the synovial fluid of the hips affected by LCPD [52].
+They found significantly over-represented heterozygous subjects with an interleukin-6 (IL-6) polymorphism (G-174C/G-597A) in the LCPD group.
+In 2015, another studied reported a significantly increased IL-6 protein level in the synovial fluid of the hips affected by LCPD [52].

 Apoptosis factors

-Srzentić et al[48] investigated the expression of apoptosis genes by the qRT-PCR technique in 37 patients.
+Srzentić et al[48] investigated the expression of apoptosis genes by the quantitative reverse-transcriptase polymerase chain reaction technique in 37 patients.
 They reported a higher presence of proapoptotic factor Bcl-2-associated X protein (Bax) along with a significantly higher Bax/Bcl-2 ratio in the patient group.
-Zhang et al[49] found, in a rat model, similar results with an higher expression of apoptotic genes, Casp3, Casp8 and Casp9, elevated in chondrocytes after hypoxia.
+Zhang et al[49] found in a rat model similar results, with a higher expression of the apoptotic genes Casp3, Casp8 and Casp9 in chondrocytes after hypoxia.

-Mechanical stress and ischemia damage: Ischemia damage was reported starting by the first research document we have on LCPD and its pathology insight[53,54].
-In 1976, one of the first studies[55] about the etiology of LCPD reported the presence of areas of infarction in 51 per cent of hips histopathologically examined through fifty-seven cases of femoral head biopsy.
+Mechanical stress and ischemia damage: Ischemia damage was reported in the first research documents we have on LCPD and its pathology insight[53,54].
+In 1976, one of the first studies[55] about the aetiology of LCPD reported the presence of areas of infarction in 51% of hips histopathologically examined in 57 cases of femoral head biopsy.
 Calver et al[56] examined radiologically the ischemia areas in the hips of 50 children.
-The five found with evidence of ischemia areas developed LCPD within six months.
-The other 45 were healthy at one year follow up.
-Catteral et al[57] and Ponseti et al[58], respectively, reported an area of ischemia in two children’s biopsies and morpho-structural alteration possibly associated with ischemic damage in two different historical studies.
+The five with evidence of ischemia areas developed LCPD within 6 mo.
+The other 45 were healthy at 1 year follow up.
+Catteral et al[57] and Ponseti et al[58], respectively, in two different historical studies reported an area of ischemia in two children’s biopsies and morpho-structural alteration possibly associated with ischemic damage.
 In addition, several animal studies were conducted.
 A study held in 1983[59] investigated how joint tamponade in pigs would provoke ischemia of the epiphyseal plate.
 The necessity of high and prolonged pressure, which is difficult to achieve in normal conditions, was reported.
-Several research reported evidence of ischemia damage through radiological technique[60–64].
+Several research studies reported evidence of ischemia damage using radiological techniques[60–64].
 This provides evidence of its role in the enteropathogenesis of the LCPD.
-Recently, Pinheiro et al[65] proposed a biomechanical model which further support a combined role of both ischemic condition, skeletal immaturity and altered biomechanics.
-Also studies on piglets hip osteonecrosis confirmed this etiology[66–69].
+Recently, Pinheiro et al[65] proposed a biomechanical model that further supports a combined role of both ischemic condition, skeletal immaturity and altered biomechanics.
+Also, studies on hip osteonecrosis in piglets confirmed this aetiology[66–69].

-Mechanical stress-induced ischemia was found to be a possible etiology of LCPD also using several animal models[70–72] and experimental analysis model[65,73,74].
-In one particular study held by Suehiro et al[49] involving Wistar Kyoto rats reported how repetitive mechanical stress on the femoral heads from 5 to 9 weeks of age played an important role in the etiology of osteonecrosis.
+Mechanical stress-induced ischemia was found to be a possible aetiology of LCPD also using several animal models[70–72] and experimental analysis models[65,73,74].
+One particular study performed by Suehiro et al[49] involving Wistar Kyoto rats reported how repetitive mechanical stress on the femoral heads from 5 wk to 9 wk of age played an important role in the aetiology of osteonecrosis.
 This theory is historically and currently one of the most supported[54,61,75–77].

 Delayed epiphysial growth and hip geometry alterations: In 2003, Kitoh et al[78] investigated the epiphyseal height (EH) and width (EW) of the unaffected hip in 125 children affected by LCPD.
 A positive linear correlation (R = 0.87) was observed in the EH:EW ratio in these patients.
-A smaller EH than expected for EW in our series indicated epiphyseal flattening of the femoral head in LCPD cases supports the hypothesis that a delay in endochondral ossification in the proximal capital femoral epiphysis may be associated with the onset of Perthes' disease.
+A smaller EH than expected for EW in our series indicated epiphyseal flattening of the femoral head in LCPD cases.
+This finding supports the hypothesis that a delay in endochondral ossification in the proximal capital femoral epiphysis may be associated with the onset of Perthes' disease.